rszponarski/stockanalysis/version_5/README.md

 ## Usage

 1. Run the script:
     ```sh
-    python main_program.py
+    python start_window.py

     ```

-2. Enter the start date, end date, and interval (1d, 1wk, 1mo) in the GUI window.
+2. Follow the on-screen instructions:

+- Select the index (WIG20 or mWIG40).
+- Choose a stock from the selected index.
+- Click "Next" to proceed to the second window.

+- Select the date range and interval.
+- Optionally, choose to display volume and maximum/minimum values.
-3. Click on the "Download prices" button to download and visualize the stock data.
+- Click "Download Chart" to visualize the stock price data.

+# Project Structure
+- start_window.py: Main GUI for selecting the index and stock.
+- main_program.py: Second GUI for selecting date range, interval, and additional options.
+- functions.py: Contains functions for fetching and visualizing stock market data.
+- wig20_40_data.py: Contains dictionaries for WIG20 and mWIG40 stocks with their respective Yahoo Finance symbols.